Pon ye gyi

 Pon ye gyi (ပုန်းရည်ကြီး, [póʊɴjèd͡ʑí]; also spelt pone yay gyi and pone ye gyi) is a fermented bean paste commonly used as a condiment or marinade in Burmese cuisine, especially in pork and fish dishes.
 Pon ye gyi is traditionally made from horse gram beans, alongside other beans.

-To prepare the paste, the seeds are boiled, pounded with salt and fermented for about 12 hours into a product similar to soya bean sauce, producing a viscous paste with a reddish brown colour.
+Some sites are incorrect in saying that the cooked seeds are pounded with salt and fermented for about 12 hours into a product similar to soya bean sauce producing a viscous paste with a reddish brown colour.

+To produce the paste, the horse gram seeds are rinsed and boiled.
+The water from boiling the seeds are saved and reduced over several hours, until a thick consistency is formed.
+The cooked seeds are removed and saved for use as animal feed.
+It seems that during the reduction stage salt is added (confirmation required).
+Once satisfactory thickness is achieved, the paste is removed from heat, cooled and dried for some time - possibly 12 hours.
+Sufficiently dried paste is then packaged.

 It is consumed as a side-dish all over Myanmar(2019).
-The towns of Bagan, Nyaung U and Sale, and Myingyan in the country's central dry zone are major producers of this product.
+The towns of Bagan, Nyaung U and Sale, and Myingyan in the country's central Dry Zone are major producers of this product.